webplatform/docs/apis/audio-video/TextTrackCue/align/index.md

 }}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
 {{Summary_Section|A string representing the text track cue alignment, as follows.
 If it is start alignment: the string "start".
 If it is middle alignment: the string "middle".
 If it is end alignment: the string "end".
 If it is left alignment: the string "left".
-If it is right alignment: the string "right".
+If it is right alignment: the string "right".}}
-}}
 {{API_Object_Property
 |Property_applies_to=apis/audio-video/TextTrackCue
 |Read_only=No